Western Alps: Cleft minerals from Switzerland and France

 Size: 7.5 x 6.5 x 4 cm

-Representative specimen from a classic Swiss locality, where trespassing is strictly prohibited nowadays.
+Specimen from a classic Swiss locality, where trespassing is strictly prohibited nowadays.
 In part freestanding fluorite cubes up to 10 mm edge length with bevelled edges as rhombic dodecahedral growth modification.
 The crystals are translucent and exhibit the typical green-blueish color.
-No significant damage.

 Hematite & Rutile - sold